Est. MMXXVI

 Plate I · The Lounge MMXXVI

-A narrow townhouse on the upper reach of Archbishop Street, fifty paces from St John’s Co-Cathedral.
-Two floors of restored Valletta interior — honey-coloured limestone, black timber shutters, terrazzo and marble floors — available for long-term let.
+A floor of a Valletta townhouse in the centre of Archbishop Street, fifty paces from St John’s Co-Cathedral.
+A restored interior of honey-coloured limestone, black timber shutters, terrazzo and marble floors — available through the end of November 2026.

-The rooms are furnished and hung: a pair of lounges on the lower floor, a kitchen, a sitting room behind tall doors, a bedroom with Venetian chandelier, a fitted bathroom, original art on most walls.
-It is a working house — lived in, not staged — and a quiet one, by the measure of Valletta streets.
+The rooms are furnished and hung: a kitchen lounge, a sitting room behind tall doors with a flat-screen television, a bedroom with a Venetian chandelier and a second television, a small writing desk and monitor by the entry, a fitted bathroom, and a separate utility room with washer-dryer.
+Original art on most walls.
+It is a working home — lived in, not staged — and a quiet one, by the measure of Valletta streets.

 A bedroom with dark wood ceiling beams, half-limestone half-charcoal walls, a Venetian glass chandelier, gallery wall of small framed works, and a window bench set into a thick wall embrasure.